oit-ipbl/robots/robot_control/robot_control_01.md

 ## Control the robot via command line

-`rostopic pub` command is used for publish the `cmd_vel` topic.
+`rostopic pub` command is used to publish the `cmd_vel` topic.

 The data type of `cmd_vel` is [`geometry_msgs/Twist Message`](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html), which is complex structure.

-We strongly recommend `tab` completion to input the following command.
+We strongly recommend `Tab` completion to input the following command.

 ```shell
 $ rostopic pub /cmd_vel geometry_msgs/Twist "linear: